SAP/sap-btp-service-operator/README.md

 #### Step 2: Create a Service Binding

-1. To get access credentials to your service instance and make it available in the cluster so that your applications can use it, create a `ServiceBinding` custom resource, and set the `serviceInstanceName` field to the name of the `ServiceInstance` resource you created.
+1. To get access credentials to your service instance and make it available in the cluster so that your applications can use it, create a `ServiceBinding` custom resource,<br/>then set the `serviceInstanceName` field to the name of the `ServiceInstance` resource you created.

     ```yaml
     apiVersion: services.cloud.sap.com/v1alpha1